How we test blenders

 Can the blender make decent soup and smoothies?

-What's it like with tougher ingredients?
+What's it like with tougher ingredients, such as veg and nuts?

 Not all blenders do a good job of blending tough, dry or fibrous ingredients such as herbs, nuts, seeds and raw veg.
 Our fruit and veg smoothie challenges blenders with frozen berries, whole almonds, leafy spinach and fibrous ginger to see if they can blitz complex mixes into tasty drinks.